 How many of us are turning wheels wondering what it is connected to?
 How many of us have unstated, uncaring attitudes towards our careers?
 How many of us view work as drudgery, as no more than a way to earn that next paycheck?
 How many of us have wondered about the spiritually uplifting aspect of work?

 Can a workforce that views work as merely a chore, be ethical?
-Can it produce truly life enhancing technology?
+Can it produce true life-enhancing technology?
 Can it make positive contributions to the quality of life of a society?
 I think not.

 Thanks to Pinal and you, his readers, for giving me this opportunity to share my thoughts in a series of guest posts.
 I’d like to present a few ways over the next few weeks, in which we can tap into the liberating potential of work and make our lives better in the process.